API Documentation

 document

 This is the entry point for your documentation.
-Usually there is one documentation for a project.
-A document consists of one or more apis or groups.
+There is one documentation for a project.
+A document consists of one or more apis and/or groups.

 api